elearning-evolve/BigBlueButton-WordPress-Plugin/README.md

 **How to display room join form?**

 * By default, each room will be on its own page, with the permalink listed under BBB Rooms -> All Rooms.
-BBB Rooms can also be inserted into any post/page using the **[bigbluebutton] shortcode** with specified tokens, token1, token2 in the shortcode in the format, `[bigbluebutton token="token1,token2"]`
+* A single BBB Room can also be inserted into any post/page using the **[bigbluebutton] shortcode** with a specified token in the shortcode in the format, `[bigbluebutton token=z2xxx]`
+* There is also an option to insert multiple Rooms to any post/page where the user can select a specific room to join.
+To acheive this insert multiple tokens in the shortcode in the format, `[bigbluebutton token=z2xxx,z2yyy]`
 * Users join meetings using a join room form.
 This form can be shown on a site as a sidebar element or as a page/post.
 * For setting up in the sidebar, add the BBB Rooms widget, as you do with any other widget, dragging the box to the position you want it to be in.